satendrapalsingh/coding-surveys-visualization-v1/README.md

 - [ ] Build and style the frontend using Bulma, Pug & SASS
 - [ ] Use only vanilla javascript/ es6 (as far as possible)
 - [ ] Move to serverless with the Serverless Framework, AWS Lambda and AWS Dynamodb
+- [ ] Add a deep machine-learning chatbot for survey predictions and data insights